The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 Tips for clipping your horse’s face.

-- Let your horse keep his whiskers, eyebrows, and lashes.
+- Let your horse keep their whiskers, eyebrows, and lashes.
 These specialized hairs are vibrissae and function to navigate your horse.
-Basically, they help with spatial awareness where he can’t see.
+Basically, they help with spatial awareness where they can’t see.
 This is critical for finding all of the food to eat!

 - When clipping around the eyes, point your blades away from the eye.
 You will probably not be going against the direction of hair growth.
 That’s better than poking out an eye.